-8 OVERVIEW OF FOCUS AND PRACTICE AND PARTNERS IN PRACTICE
+8. OVERVIEW OF FOCUS ON PRACTICE AND PARTNERS IN PRACTICE

-- 8.1 The Committee received a report updating them on the progress of Focus on Practice, the programme within family services funded by the Department of Education Innovation in Social Care programme, and the proposals for the future work as Partners in Practice with the DfE. - 8.2 The Committee welcomed Claire Chamblerlain, Interim Tri-Borough Director of Children Services and Julie Rooke, Focus on Practice Project Manager, to the meeting who discussed with the Committee that that Family Services had recognised that practitioners could be constrained by bureaucratic processes and therefore the Focus on Practice programme had been launched in October 2014.
-The Committee noted that its core objective was for Social Workers and other practitioners to use their professional expertise to help create positive change for families and better outcomes for children and young people.
+- 8.1 The Committee received a report updating them on the progress of Focus on Practice, the programme within family services funded by the Department of Education Innovation in Social Care programme, and the proposals for the future work as Partners in Practice with the DfE. - 8.2 The Committee welcomed Claire Chamblerlain, Interim Tri-Borough Director of Children Services and Julie Rooke, Focus on Practice Project Manager, who discussed with the Committee that the Family Service had recognised that practitioners could be constrained by bureaucratic processes and therefore the Focus on Practice programme had been launched in October 2014.
+The Committee noted that its core objective was for Social Workers and other practitioners to use their professional expertise to help create positive change for families and better outcomes for children and young people. - 8.3 The Committee heard that in order for practitioners to engage and develop relationships with families, a comprehensive skills development programme incorporating systemic practice (a 15 day accredited foundation course in systemic family therapy undertaken by all practitioners and managers), signs of safety approaches, motivational Interviewing and parenting programmes, had been developed. - 8.4 The Committee then discussed the importance of practitioners building up a strong relationship with a family, how practitioners could make an immediate impact on a family, the high level of staff retention of practitioners within the Tri Borough Service and the number and demographics of young alysum seekers (mainly 15,16 and 17 year olds) coming to London. - 8.5 The Chairman thanked everyone who had given up their time to attend the meeting and contribute to the discussion. - 8.6 RESOLVED: The Committee made the following comments which would be forwarded to the Cabinet Member for Children and Young People for consideration:

-- 8.3 The Committee heard that in order for practitioners to engage and develop relationships with families, a comprehensive skills development programme incorporating systemic practice (a 15 day accredited foundation course in systemic family therapy undertaken by all practitioners and managers), signs of safety approaches, motivational Interviewing and parenting programmes, had been developed. - 8.4 The Committee then discussed the importance of practitioners building up a strong relationship with a family, how practitioners could make an immediate impact on a family, the high level of staff retention of practitioners in Tri Borough and the number and demographics of young alysum seekers (mainly 15,16 and 17 year olds) coming to London. - 8.5 The Chairman thanked everyone who had given up their time to attend the meeting and contribute to the discussion. - 8.6 RESOLVED: The Committee made the following comments which would be forwarded to the Cabinet Member for Children and Young People for consideration: - 1.
-The Committee welcomed the Focus on Practice and Partners in Practice ambitious programme. - 2.
+- 1. The Committee welcomed the Focus on Practice and Partners in Practice ambitious programme. - 2.
 The Committee welcomed the 15 day accredited foundation course in systemic family therapy. - 3.
 The Committee welcomed the impact of the programme on the positive morale of staff. - 4.
-The Committee supported the bid for the funding for the Partners in Practice Service which would create Westminster an exemplar service for the development of practitioners.
+The Committee supported the bid for the funding for the Partners in Practice Service which would create Westminster an exemplar service for the development of practitioners. - 9.
+UPDATE ON SAFEGUARDING ISSUES (verbal update see agenda item 10) - 9.1 The Chairman advised that there was nothing to report. - 10.
+TERMINATION OF MEETING - 10 .1 The meeting ended at 8.55pm